clojure-liberator/liberator/tutorial/post-et-al.md

 The necessary steps to implement handling of PUT are mostly those for POST.
 A key difference is that ````:can-put-to-missing?```` can lead to ````:conflict?```` which can send you to ````:handle-conflict````.
 This is not possible for POST requests.
-On the other hand q PUT to a nonexisting resource does not allow a response that sends you to a different location.
+On the other hand PUT to a nonexisting resource does not allow a response that sends you to a different location.
 The necessary flow can be seen as always on the chart.